Originally published Dec. 12, 2019, updated Jan. 22,2022.

-Keeping your West End, North Carolina, home comfortable during the cold winter months is likely one of your top priorities.
-Unfortunately, there are many possible HVAC problems that can occur.
+Keeping your West End, North Carolina, home comfortable during the cold winter months is one of your top priorities.
+Unfortunately, there are many possible HVAC problems that can occur that can negatively impact your HVAC system and your comfort.
 Here are a few you should watch for.

 Your HVAC system utilizes three contactors, or switches: one on the blower motor, one on the condenser fan motor, and one on the compressor.
 These contactors transfer power throughout your unit.
-When one of these becomes worn and goes bad, the affected unit will not get power, and your system will not be able to heat your home properly.
+When one of these becomes worn and goes bad, the affected unit will not get power it needs to perform, and your system will not be able to heat your home properly.

 If you want your home to have comfortable, clean air, you should change your air filters regularly.
 When your filter is dirty, it can become clogged with pollen, dust, and debris, which can restrict the airflow of your system.
 Not only will a clogged filter increase your utility bills, but it will also make it difficult for your system to heat or cool your home to your desired temperature.

-If your home’s temperature or air quality is uncomfortable, contact us at 910-338-3723.
+If your home’s temperature or air quality is uncomfortable, contact us.
 One of our Sandhills Heating, Refrigeration & Electrical HVAC specialists will diagnose your HVAC problem and make your home comfortable again.

 Image provided by Shutterstock